Activate the FTP Collector - Administrator Guide - Cortex XDR - Cortex - Security Operations

 Administrator Guide

-Ingesting logs and data from external sources requires a Cortex XDR Pro per GB license.
+Ingesting Logs and Data from external sources requires a Cortex XDR Pro per GB license.

 The Broker VM provides a FTP Collector applet that enables you to monitor and collect logs from files and folders via FTP, FTPS, and SFTP directly to your log repository for query and visualization purposes.
 A maximum file size of 500 MB is supported.
 After you activate the FTP Collector applet on a Broker VM in your network, you can collect files as datasets (<Vendor>_<Product>_raw) by defining the following.